 They may already receive support from local services, but need a package of help aimed specifically at returning to work or learning.

 Careers guidance support for young people who are NEET

-If you are a young person who is aged 16 to 18 and are not currently in any form of education, employment or training or you have recently dropped out of school, college or another training programme you can get free independent careers guidance and support from Warwickshire County Council’s commissioned service Prospects.
+If you are a young person who is aged 16 to 18 (up to 25 with an EHCP or a Care Leaver) and are not currently in any form of education, employment or training or you have recently dropped out of school, college or another training programme you can get free independent careers guidance and support from Warwickshire County Council’s commissioned service Prospects.

 |Prospect Services||0800 731 3219 or 024 7632 1950|

 Prospects work from a number of outreach centres across the county.

 As soon as a young person is identified or referred to Prospects, Prospects will (on behalf of Warwickshire County Council):

 - assess their needs in order to offer specialist careers advice and guidance

 - help the young person to apply for education, training and employment opportunities

 - support the young person through to a positive result, for example, an apprenticeship or enrolment onto a college course